ajm/swiftlink/README.md

 ### Expected LOD (ELOD) score

-SwiftLink can calculate an expected LOD (ELOD) score for your pedigree:
+SwiftLink can calculate an expected LOD (ELOD) score for your pedigree assuming a recessive trait with complete penetrance (the default):

     swift -p east.ped --elod

+For an X-linked recessive trait with complete penetrance:

+    swift -p xlinked.ped --elod -X

+For a dominant trait with complete penetrance:

+    swift -p dominant.ped --elod --penetrance=0.0,1.0,1.0

 The ELOD score can be used both as a power analysis and as an additional quality control post-analysis.
 If the maximum LOD score differs considerably from the ELOD, then this could point to an unidentified problem with the input data or other model misspecification.